University of Minnesota Law School, 1980, cum laude

 2015, South Dakota

 U.S. District Court, District of Minnesota

 U.S. District Court, Eastern District of Wisconsin

 Charles N. Nauen has over thirty-five years of environmental and business litigation experience in federal and state courts.
 He represents many government, business, and political entities.

 Charles Nauen was co-lead counsel for Minnesota Governor Mark Dayton in the 2010 gubernatorial election recount and he represented a group of individual voters in an effort to have their absentee ballots counted in connection with the 2008 senatorial election recount of U.S. Senator Al Franken.

 Mr. Nauen served on the governing council of the Environment, Natural Resources, and Energy Section of the Minnesota Bar Association from 2004-2015, and is a past chair of the Hennepin County Bar Association’s Environmental Law Section.
-He has been named a “Super Lawyer” every year since 1994 and was recognized as one of the Top 100 Minnesota Super Lawyers in 2010, 2013, and 2017.
+He has been named a “Super Lawyer” every year since 1994 and was recognized as one of the Top 100 Minnesota Super Lawyers in 2010, and from 2013-2019.
 He was also named a 2011 Attorney of the Year by Minnesota Lawyer.

 - John Does 1-3 v.
 City of Minneapolis and State of Minnesota, No. 27-CV-15-17242 (Henn.
 Cty.
 Dist.
 Ct.)
 Represented City of Minneapolis in Data Practices Act matter.

 - Vasseur, et al. v.
 City of Minneapolis, et al., Court File No. 27-cv-16-11794 and Appeal No. A16-1367 (Minn.).
 Represented City of Minneapolis before Minnesota Supreme Court in appeal regarding proposed ballot initiative to amend City Charter.